Infrared Saunas: What the Research Actually Shows

 Fibromyalgia

 Fibromyalgia may have the most encouraging research in this entire category.
-The condition involves widespread pain, fatigue, stiffness, and poor sleep, and infrared heat appears to address several of those symptoms simultaneously.
 Muscle relaxation from deep heat penetration reduces the hypersensitized pain response that characterizes the condition, while endorphin release provides additional relief.
-WebMD states that infrared saunas can ease fibromyalgia soreness.
-A 12-week trial conducted by American College of Rheumatology researchers, combining infrared sauna therapy with underwater exercise, produced pain reductions ranging from 31 to 77% in participants.
+A 12-week trial produced pain reductions ranging from 31 to 77% in participants.
 The lower operating temperatures also make sessions more tolerable for people with fibromyalgia, who are often sensitive to high heat environments.

-Sciatica is in a different category, and this distinction matters for expectation-setting.
-Infrared heat may loosen tight tissues around the sciatic nerve, ease associated muscle spasms, and calm overactive pain receptors through parasympathetic nervous system stimulation.
+Sciatica is in a different category.
+Infrared heat may loosen tight tissues around the sciatic nerve, ease associated muscle spasms, and calm overactive pain receptors.
 That can translate to meaningful symptom relief.
 What it cannot do is correct a herniated disc or resolve the structural cause of the compression.
-Results vary considerably among individuals, and most evidence for sciatica specifically comes from commercial sauna sources rather than independent peer-reviewed research.
 Combining infrared sessions with stretching or physical therapy is a more defensible approach than relying on heat alone.

 Mental Health, Sleep & Stress Reduction